pferreirafabricio/backup-mongo-db/README.md

   $trigger = New-ScheduledTaskTrigger -Daily -At 1am
   ```
   > **Note**:
-  > Change the 'databaseName' in the name and description too, for more control of which database that task will backup
+  > Change the 'databaseName' in the name and description too, for more control of which database that task will back up

   __4.3.__ Finally, open the PowerShell as admin (for precaution) and enter in the folder that the ___createSystemScheduledTask.ps1___ is
   ```powershell